EducationHow do solar cell work - Solar cell structure and types

 Organic solar cells

-Organic solar cells have the potential to be employed in many different ways, such as portable electronics with built-in photovoltaics or protective coatings on windows that generate electricity while letting light pass through.
-However, their performance and longevity must be improved to be able to compete with conventional silicon-based solar cells.
+Organic solar cells could be used in various ways, like in portable electronics or as window coatings that generate electricity while letting light through.
+But, their efficiency and durability need to be better to match conventional silicon-based solar cells.

 1. Flexibility Flexible: Organic solar cells are typically constructed from lightweight and flexible materials like polymers.
 This makes them more adaptable and user-friendly compared to traditional silicon-based solar cells which tend to be stiff and difficult to work with.
 This flexibility makes organic solar cells ideal for applications such as wearable electronics and building-integrated photovoltaics.